coolsoft-ita/autopintab/README.md

 (it can be installed syde-by-side with standard edition)

-**NOTE:** the unsigned AutoPinTab release will be loaded temporarily, so it must be reloaded again each time you restart your browser.
+**NOTE:** the unsigned AutoPinTab release will be loaded temporarily, so it must be reloaded each time you restart the browser.

 Usage
 -----